galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-reset-cancel.md

 ## Working with the `runs cancel` command

-The following example deletes a test run called _C1234_ by using the following command:
+The following example cancels a test run called _C1234_ by using the following command:

 ```
 galasactl runs cancel --name C1234
 ```

-All information that is held in the DSS about the test run is deleted.
+All information that is held in the DSS about the test run is removed.